isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-introduction/c-psdk-ios-3.3-overview/c-psdk-ios-3.3-overview-of-the-player.md

 # Primetime TVSDK features {#primetime-tvsdk-features}

-TVSDK for iOS includes a variety of features.

-TVSDK provides the following main capabilities:
+TVSDK for iOS includes a variety of features and provides the following main capabilities:

 * VOD and live/linear playback